 The inclusion of ESPN+ should be attractive to sports fans who are interested in the streaming service but are hesitant to break away from live television offerings due to the availability of sporting events.
 And with the shows and movies available on Hulu, the variety of content from the three services really could offer “something for everyone” in a household at a bargain price.

 How Can I Watch Disney+?

 You’ll be able to enjoy this streaming service via smart TVs, phones, laptops, tablets and gaming consoles.
-Here’s a quick rundown of the ways Disney already has confirmed that you’ll be able to watch:
+Here’s a quick rundown of the ways Disney has confirmed that you’re able to watch:

 - Amazon Fire TV

 - Roku devices